NEWS

 © GOOD Worldwide Inc. All Rights Reserved.

-Scientists who drilled deep into 'Doomsday Glacier' startled by what they found beneath: 'It’s concerning'
+Scientists drilled into 'Doomsday Glacier' startled by what they found: 'It’s concerning'

-Scientists who have been studying Doomsday Glacier for years, said that glaciers usually respond to climate change over a timeframe of a couple of years.
-But that's not the case here.
+Scientists said glaciers usually respond to climate change over years, that's not the case here.

-Scientists who drilled deep into 'Doomsday Glacier' startled by what they found beneath: 'It’s concerning'
+Scientists drilled into 'Doomsday Glacier' startled by what they found: 'It’s concerning'

 Representative Cover Image Source: The Gerlache Strait separating the Palmer Archipelago from the Antarctic Peninsular off Anvers Island.
 The Antarctic Peninsular is one of the fastest warming areas of the planet.
 (Getty Images)